wood1149/github-scraper/README.md

 **Single User**

 This tool was made to scrape a single user's repository for accidental secrets exposed.
-This can be run via commandline or script (see the demo script in the top level directory or see the **Demo** section below for commandline usage)
+This can be run via commandline or script (see the demo script in the top level directory or see the **Main Functionality** section below for commandline usage)

 **Group Data Collection**